 To Walk With The Dead

-Mirogoj Cemetery is one of the largest cemeteries in Europe and is also recognised as one of the most beautiful.
+Mirogoj Cemetery is one of the largest cemeteries in Europe and is also recognized as one of the most beautiful.
 Mirogoj Cemetery is actually more than a cemetery.
-It is a place where architecture, art and history come together in beautiful landscaped gardens.
+It is a place where architecture, art, and history come together in beautifully landscaped gardens.